We are Unfair Dismissal Award Solicitors in London:

 - Loss of ‘statutory rights’ (normally about £250).
 This recognises the fact that s/he will have to work in the new job for a year before getting statutory protection from unfair dismissal)

-Compensatory awards for most people are not great, and are unlikely to approach the statutory cap ( £83,682 after 6 April 2018 or £86,444 after 6 April 2019).
+Compensatory awards for most people are not great, and are unlikely to approach the statutory cap (£86,444 before 6 April 2020 or £88,519 for dismissals after 6 April 2020.).
 Some older people may argue that they will effectively be out of work until their retirement date, but Tribunals are reluctant to accept such an argument without compelling evidence.
 High earners may feel that the statutory cap for compensatory awards means that they cannot recover all of their losses when bringing an unfair dismissal claim.

 The basic statutory award on unfair dismissal largely the same as a statutory redundancy payment.
 However entitlement arises after one year’s employment.
-This will be a week’s pay to a maximum of £508 (or £525 if dismissed after 6 April 2019) before tax x full years worked x 1.5 for years worked over the age of 41.
+This will be a week’s pay to a maximum of £538 (or £525 if dismissed before 6 April 2020) before tax x full years worked x 1.5 for years worked over the age of 41.
 There’s also a slight variation for years worked under the age of 21. see our Redundancy Calculator.

 Injury to Feelings: